When you deal with clients they may make important business decisions based on the advice or data, which you give them.

 Defamation

-PI insurance isn't compulsory.
-But that doesn’t mean it’s not a necessity.
-Should a a claim be made against you for malpractice or negligence a PI policy would cover:
+PI insurance isn't a legal obligation, but in the event a successful claim is made against you for malpractice or negligence, your policy would cover: